"We’d rather BCH stopped breaking the protocol"

 The reality doesn't change much.

-Your mining XMR generates money.
 XMR buys voting influence for dev proposals.

-Fact of life is that BCH has to compete with other forms of money.
 It's success depends on adaptation and evolving in a way that attracts people, not deters them.
-Time will tell.

 There are too many people who don't have Bitcoin Cash's best interests at heart, or maybe they do but they lack real understanding which the CHIP process can bring.
 Nobody = island.